 According to the vector quantity definition, a vector can only be solved using vector algebra.
 A vector quantity is denoted by an arrow placed over the magnitude of the vector.

 Moreover, the resultant of two vector quantities can either be a scalar or a vector, of course, depending on the method of its application.

 In other words, the dot product of two vectors is a scalar quantity.
 That’s why the dot product of vectors is also known as the scalar product.

-Similarly, the cross product of two vectors is a vector quantity.
-That’s why the cross product of vectors is also known as the vector product.
-Furthermore, the vectors can be resolved with the help of sine or cosine of the angles between two vector quantities.
+Similarly, the cross-product of two vectors is a vector quantity.
+That’s why the cross-product of vectors is also known as the vector product.
+Furthermore, the vectors can be resolved with the help of the sine or cosine of the angles between two vector quantities.